 • I want to help EMT and Paramedic students successfully get through school and pass their State and National Exams.

-It’s simple, I’m a former EMT, current RN and I have a passion for medicine and helping people.
+It’s simple, I’m a former EMT, a current RN licensed with the California Board of Registered Nursing and I have a passion for medicine and helping people.

 Becoming an EMT offered me an opportunity to go from having a job to having a career in the medical field that I didn’t know was possible.